y-o-k-a-i/drupal-make-files/README.md

 Drupal Make Files
 =================
-This repository contains [YOKAI's](https://github.com/y-o-k-a-i) Drupal/Drush make files.
+This repository contains [YOKAI's](https://github.com/y-o-k-a-i) Drupal (Drush) `make` files.
+Hopefully at some point replaced by `composer.json` files.
+But due to the lack of the current support we still go with make files.

 Download the wished make file, e.g. `yokai-standard-drush-8.x.make`, with `wget URL_TO_FILENAME` and run `drush make FILENAME`